It can be incredibly challenging, watching someone you care about struggling with an eating disorder.

 It’s important to bear in mind that I am not offering ‘therapy by proxy’.
 I can’t tell you how to help your loved one recover from an eating disorder.
 What I am offering is a way to help you support them as best you can while also taking care of yourself.

-I’m also unable to work with the individual who is living with the eating disorder AND a family member.
+I’m also unable to work with the individual living with the eating disorder AND a family member.

 If you’re supporting a loved one with an eating disorder and you’d like to talk about having some support for yourself, please contact me to discuss your options.